crowbartools/MixrElixr/README.md

 3) Visit  [Mixer](http://mixer.com) and enjoy!

 ## Issues
-If you have a question or need help, please feel free to reach out to us on [Twitter](http://twitter.com/mixrelixr).
+If you have questions, concerns, or need help, please reach out to us on Twitter: [@MixrElixr](http://twitter.com/mixrelixr)

 ### Found a bug?
 Head over to the [Issues](https://github.com/ebiggz/MixrElixr/issues) page and create a new issue.
 We appreciate it!